MidnightDreamerX17/skill20/Psionics/C/CrystalShard.md

 - **Power Resistance:** No
 - **Power Points:** 1

 Upon manifesting this power, you propel a razor-sharp crystal shard at your targets.
-The ray deals 1d6 points of piercing damage.
-It strikes unerringly.
+This is considered a ranged attack with a point-and-shoot weapon, against each possible target.
+The ray deals 1d6 points of puncture damage.

 **Augment:** For every additional power point you spend, this power’s damage increases by 1d6 points.